How is a website built? The 7 phases of web development

 - Interaction specifications — animations, hover effects, transitions

-- Dark/light mode (if needed) — an increasing number of users prefer dark mode
+- Dark/light mode if needed — increasing share of users prefer dark mode

-- Feedback — the client indicates what they like and what needs changing
+- Feedback — client indicates what to keep and what to change

-- Revision — the designer modifies based on feedback
+- Revision — designer modifies based on feedback

-- Approval — the client accepts the final designs
+- Approval — client accepts the final designs

 Once designs are approved, coding begins.
-Frontend development creates the website’s “surface” — everything visitors see and interact with.
+Frontend development creates the surface — everything visitors see and interact with.

 - JavaScript interactions — animations, dynamic elements, form validation

-- Responsive implementation — the site must display perfectly from mobile to 4K screens
+- Responsive implementation — flawless rendering from mobile to 4K screens

-- Component-based development — creating reusable UI elements (buttons, cards, navigation)
+- Component-based development — reusable UI elements (buttons, cards, navigation)

 - Performance optimization — image optimization, lazy loading, code splitting

-- Astro — excellent for static websites, minimal JavaScript, maximum speed.
-Our own website is built with Astro.
+- Astro — excellent for static sites, minimal JavaScript, maximum speed

 - Next.js — React-based with SSR and SSG support, ideal for dynamic web applications